REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Experiments

 \subsection{Reflection Ability Analysis for the Trained Model}

 \paragraph{Length reward impacts reflection frequency.} We calculate the average number of tokens between reflective tokens in the responses, and the results are in Table~\ref{tab:reflection}.
-Introducing only a length reward in online RL leads to a significant decrease in the frequency of reflective tokens in simple problems.
+Introducing only a length reward in online RL leads to a severe decrease in the frequency of reflective tokens on easy problems.
 However, for challenging problems, the model retains its reflection capability, as reflection is crucial for obtaining the accuracy reward.
-A case is in the middle of Figure~\ref{fig:case}, where the solution only performs planning in the ``think'' part and solves the problem without any reflection.
+An example is shown in the middle of Figure~\ref{fig:case}, where the solution only performs planning in the ``think'' part and solves the problem without any reflection.
 Due to the minimal token consumption, an error occurs during planning.
-In contrast, our method preserves the style of R1, reasoning for sufficient tokens, and performing reflection after reasoning.
-To provide further analysis, we further illustrate the training dynamics of GSM8k in Figure~\ref{fig:trainingprocess}, demonstrating that it sacrifices accuracy to achieve token length reduction, showing similar trends between accuracy and response length.
+In contrast, our method preserves the style of R1 by reasoning with sufficient tokens, and performing reflection after reasoning.

-\paragraph{Both reflection model and reflection reward enhance reflection.} Across the three easier datasets, our three approaches demonstrate an average increase of 49\% in reflection probability and 7.5\% performance improvement compared to GRPO $\text{R}_\text{Len}$, demonstrating that our methods effectively mitigate the issue of insufficient reflection.
-As illustrated in the training dynamics, the reflection reward facilitates a gradual improvement in efficiency with minimal change in accuracy.
-Besides, although using the reflection model itself initially leads to performance degradation similar to the baseline, the accuracy reward penalizes overly short responses that result in low accuracy, allowing the accuracy to recover.
-During the recovery, the reflection model can provide concise and more accurate training data, aiding the model in recovering performance without compromising efficiency.
-Finally, given that the reflection model inherently promotes reflection to some extent, its combination with the reflection reward can only achieve a trade-off rather than a substantial further improvement.
+\paragraph{Both reflection model and reflection reward enhance reflection.} Across the three easier datasets, our three approaches yield an average 47\% increase in reflection probability and a 5\% performance improvement over GRPO $\text{R}_\text{Len}$, demonstrating that REA-RL mitigates non-reflective behavior.